-The following spreadsheet shows the Excel Nper function used to calculate the number of months required to pay off in full, a loan of $50,000 at a rate of $1,000 per month.
+In the following spreadsheet, the Excel Nper function is used to calculate the number of months required to pay off in full, a loan of $50,000 at a rate of $1,000 per month.
 Interest is charged at a rate of 4% per year, and the payment to the loan is to be made at the end of each month.

 In this example, the spreadsheet below shows the Excel Nper function used to calculate the number of quarterly payments of $1,200 that are required to reduce a loan of $9,000 to $5,000.
 Interest is charged at a rate of 6% per year and the payment to the loan is to be made at the beginning of each quarter.